bkaewell/self-driving-car/P5-vehicle-detection/project_writeup.md

 -i noticed that i wasn't picking up any of the smaller cars on the road with my current scale factors.  a potential area of improvement is to reduce the window size by setting the scale factor below 1 and experiment with that.

+-area of improvement smoothing out the transition

+-trade offs between minimizing false positives, maybe did that too much.. what about oncoming traffic? or a parked car?
+-using radar as an additional sensor for detection